Gallery + Shop

 Ellwood Thompson’s at the ICA offers delicious, healthy options for breakfast, lunch, and in between.
 Open at 8am, Tuesday-Sunday.
-Beer and wine available after noon.
+Beer and wine are available after 12:00 pm.
 Please, no outside food in the cafe.

-Note that food and beverages are not permitted in the gallery.
+Note that food and beverages are not permitted in the galleries.

 Tours and Groups

 Are there tours of the building and exhibitions available?

 The ICA offers a number of tour options, including self-guided mobile tours.
 Please see the Learn section of our website for more information.

 I am taking a tour with a group.
 Where should I go?